CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 - [MultiQC](https://multiqc.info/docs/)

 ???
-Note "What's a Conda and how do I install it?"
+Question "What's a Conda and how do I install it?"
     [Conda](https://docs.conda.io/en/latest/) is a popular tool for installing software.
 Typically software you want to use requires other software (dependancies) to be installed.
 Conda can manage all of this for you.
 Each available Conda package is part of a “recipe” that includes everything you need to run your software.
 There are different versions of Conda, including some specific for bioinformatics like [Bioconda](https://bioconda.github.io/).

     The CyVerse CLI already comes with Conda installed; Please follow these steps in order to install [MiniConda](https://docs.conda.io/en/latest/miniconda.html) (the lightweight version of Conda) on your system.